TEALSK12/introduction-to-computer-science/culture_day_lesson_c.md

 | 5 minutes | Debrief and wrap-up |

 ## Materials/Preparation
-* Students should have ndividual notebooks, a regisgtered blog space, or worksheet handout (see possible questions below) for students to use
+* Students should have individual notebooks, a registered blog space, or worksheet handout to journal with.
 * Teachers can provide a list of guidance questions (see below), or a survey that contains these questions.

 ## Instructor's Notes